Skillsfuture (SSG) 3D Printing for Rapid Product Development January 2018

 In addition to chairing and receiving several invitations to speak as a keynote speaker at international conferences, Dr Chua has also been widely consulted on 3D printing related issues by various industries.
 Prof Chua has also sat on the International Programme Committee for more than 18 international conferences devoted to 3D printing and is currently the chairman of the Additive Manufacturing Standards Technical Committee set up to oversee the development, promotion and adoption of 3D printing in Singapore.

-He is the co-author of the book, entitles "Rapid Prototyping: Principles & Applications in manufacturing" published by John Wiley & Sons in 1997 and a Chinese version was published subsequently in 1998.
-The latest 4th edition "3D Printing and Additive Manufacturing: Principles and Applications" was published in 2014 by World Scientific Publishing.
+He is the co-author of the book, entitled "Rapid Prototyping: Principles & Applications in manufacturing" published by John Wiley & Sons in 1997, and a Chinese version was subsequently published in 1998.
 In 2014, Dr Chua has also published a new book called "Bioprinting: Principles and Applications".
+The latest 5th edition of "3D Printing and Additive Manufacturing: Principles and Applications" was published in 2017 by World Scientific Publishing.